andipas/yii2-gtreetable/README.md

 # Yii2-GTreeTable

 Yii2-GTreeTable is extension of Yii 2 framework which is wrapper for [bootstrap-gtreetable](https://github.com/gilek/bootstrap-gtreetable) plugin, on the other hand provides support to server side application.
+With fixes;

 Thanks to software it's possible to map actual state of nodes to data base.